 Artificial Intelligence Definition: This is the development of intelligence in machines normally exhibited by humans.

 Today, companies have transitioned to digital sales and are using a concept called cold calling with artificial intelligence (AI).
 Cold calling with AI turns sales calls on its head, allowing sales professionals to target only interested individuals and personalize their message accordingly.

 Here’s how AI makes cold calling different.

 Traditional Cold Calling vs Cold Calling with AI

-Now, when you explain cold calling like that, the thought of it is more interesting but does this method produce results?
-You can’t know until you test it out and so that’s exactly what we did.
+Now, when you explain cold calling like that, it sounds more interesting but does this method produce results?
+You can’t know until you test it out so… that’s exactly what we did.

 The Cold Call Experiment

-In our research we found that the average sales development rep has 74.2 accounts and does 17.2 minutes of research per account.
-That’s 21 hours of research and a lot of time!
-We wanted to figure out if there was a better way to manage that process and it turned out there was.
+We wanted to figure out if there was a better way to manage that process, and it turned out there was.
 Rather than have the rep spend precious time searching for data, we found technology could bring the relevant insights to the rep so they could see important information about the company and the contact as the call was being made.